-i.
-Explain any entry for "Production Not to Count" in Section II, column 62 and/or any production not included in Section II, column 56 or column 49 - 52 entries (e.g., harvested production from uninsured acreage that can be identified separately from the insured acreage in the unit). j.
-Explain a "No" checked in item 44. k.
-Attach a sketch map or aerial photo to identify the total unit: If consent is or has been given to put part of the unit to another use or to replant; If acreage has been replanted to a practice uninsurable as an original practice; If uninsured causes are present; or For unusual or controversial cases.
-Indicate on the aerial photo or sketch map, the disposition of acreage destroyed or put to other use with or without consent.
-1. Explain any difference between date of inspection and signature dates.
-For an absentee insured, enter the date of the inspection and the date of mailing the PW for signature. m.
-When any other adjuster or supervisor accompanied the adjuster on the inspection, enter the code number of the other adjuster or supervisor and the date of inspection. n.
-Explain the reason for a "No Indemnity Due" claim.
-"No Indemnity Due" claims are to be distributed in accordance with the AIP's instructions.
-0. Explain any delayed notices or delayed claims as instructed in the LAM. p.
-Document any authorized estimated acres, as instructed in the LAM, shown in Section I, column 19. q.
-Document the method and calculation used to determine acres for the unit.
-Refer to the LAM. r.
-Specify the type of insects or disease when the insured cause of damage or loss is listed as insects or disease.
-List control measures used and explain why they did not work. s.
-Document the bushel per acre appraisal (plus appraisal for uninsured causes of loss, if applicable) for replanted acreage, and the calculations to show that the qualifications for a replanting payment have been met.
-Refer to Part 3, paragraph 22. t.
-If any acreage to be replanted in the unit does not qualify for a replanting payment, enter Field No., "NOT QUAL FOR RP PAYMENT," date of inspection, adjuster's initials, and reason not qualified. u.
-For replant claims, indicate if the bushels allowed for replanting have/have not been reduced for share on the PW according to individual AIP guidelines.
-V. For production that qualifies for QA (supporting documentation should be included in the insured's claim file): Explain any ".000" QAF entered in Section I, column 35 and Section II, column 65.
-Explain any deficiencies, substances, or conditions that are allowed for QA, as well as any which were not allowed.
-(3) If mycotoxins are present, document the level based on laboratory test results.
-(4) If a Federal or State destruction order has been issued, attach to the PW a copy of the Federal or State destruction order and the insured's completed Certification Form.
-(5) Document the DFs or the RIVs and LMP, as applicable, used in establishing the QAF for mature appraised or harvested production.
+- (12) Explain any difference between date of inspection and signature dates.
+For an absentee insured, enter the date of the inspection and the date of mailing the PW for signature. - (13) When any other adjuster or supervisor accompanied the adjuster on the inspection, enter the code number of the other adjuster or supervisor and the date of inspection. - (14) Explain the reason for a "No Indemnity Due" claim.
+"No Indemnity Due" claims are to be distributed in accordance with the AIP's instructions. - (15) Explain any delayed notices or delayed claims as instructed in the LAM. - (16) Document any authorized estimated acres, as instructed in the LAM, shown in Section I, column 19. - (17) Document the method and calculation used to determine acres for the unit.
+Refer to the LAM. - (18) Specify the type of insects or disease when the insured cause of damage or loss is listed as insects or disease.
+List control measures used and explain why they did not work. - (19) Document the bushel per acre appraisal (plus appraisal for uninsured causes of loss, if applicable) for replanted acreage, and the calculations to show that the qualifications for a replanting payment have been met.
+Refer to Part 3, Paragraph 22. - (20) If any acreage to be replanted in the unit does not qualify for a replanting payment, enter Field No., "NOT QUAL FOR RP PAYMENT," date of inspection, adjuster's initials, and reason not qualified. - (21) For replant claims, indicate if the bushels allowed for replanting have/have not been reduced for share on the PW according to individual AIP guidelines. - (22) For production that qualifies for QA (supporting documentation should be included in the insured's claim file): - (a) Explain any ".000" QAF entered in Section I, column 35 and Section II, column 65. - (b) Explain any deficiencies, substances, or conditions that are allowed for QA, as well as any which were not allowed. - (c) If mycotoxins are present, document the level based on laboratory test results. - (d) If a Federal or State destruction order has been issued, attach to the PW a copy of the Federal or State destruction order and the insured's completed Certification Form. - (e) Document the DFs or the RIVs and LMP, as applicable, used in establishing the QAF for mature appraised or harvested production.